- Splunk Enterprise and virtual machines

 Considerations regarding environments that use the transparent huge pages memory management scheme

-If you run a Unix environment that makes use of transparent huge memory pages, see "Transparent huge memory pages and Splunk performance" before you attempt to install Splunk Enterprise.
+If you run a Unix environment that makes use of transparent huge memory pages, see "Transparent huge memory pages and Splunk performance" in the Release Notes before you attempt to install Splunk Enterprise.

 No such scheme exists on Windows operating systems.